ChongjianGE/CARE/README.md

 >3. using `--log_path`  to specify the main folder for saving experimental results.
 >4. using `--experiment-name` to specify the folder for saving training outputs.
 >
->The code base also supports for training other backbones (e.g., ResNet101 and ResNet152) with different training schedules (e.g., 200, 400 and 800 epochs).
+>The codebase also supports for training other backbones (e.g., ResNet101 and ResNet152) with different training schedules (e.g., 200, 400 and 800 epochs).
 ## Evaluation
 Before start the evaluation, run this command first to add your PYTHONPATH: